MiguelRSGoncalves/CGLF-Custom-Global-Light-Function/README.md

 - Development friendly manager to keep consistent lighting throughout your project.
 No more copy and paste nightmares!
 - Change your lighting logic in one place and it automatically updates on all shaders files!
 - No extra resources cost for running screen-space lighting logic.
+More FPS, more happiness!

 ## Features
 - Define a global `light()` function once and reuse it everywhere.